ibalosh/pet_tracker/README.md

 [![CI](https://github.com/ibalosh/pet_tracker/actions/workflows/ci.yml/badge.svg)](https://github.com/ibalosh/pet_tracker/actions/workflows/ci.yml)

-This is a Ruby on Rails API-only application that tracks pets (dogs and cats) using various types of trackers and reports how many are currently outside the power saving zone grouped by pet type and tracker type.
+Ruby on Rails API-only app that tracks pets using various types of trackers and reports how many are currently outside the power saving zone grouped by pet type and tracker type.
 The system supports both data ingestion and querying via a REST API.

-## 🚀 Getting Started
+## Getting Started

 ### Requirements
-- Ruby 3.3.3
+- Ruby version in `.ruby-version` file
 - Rails 7+
 - Bundler
 - SQLite (in-memory, no setup needed)

 ### Setup

-Clone the repository first and in root folder run:
+1. Clone the repository
+2. Execute the below commands, in root folder to install gem, loads the schema and seeds example data

 ```bash
 bundle install
 bin/rails db:setup
 ```

-> ✅ `db:setup` loads the schema and seeds example data.

----

-## 🧪 Running Tests

-```bash
-bundle exec rspec
-```

-## 🌱 Seeded Data

 `db/seeds.rb` creates:

 - Species
 - Tracker Types
 - Trackers
 - Owners and Pets

----
+## Running Tests

+To run the test suite, execute the following command in the root folder

+```bash
+bundle exec rspec
+```

-## 📬 API Reference
+## API Reference

 Detailed API usage and endpoints are documented in [API_REFERENCE.md](API_REFERENCE.md)

-## 🛠 Design Notes
+## Design Notes

 - Normalized db schema
-- In-memory SQLite for easy testing & setup
+- In-memory SQLite for easy testing & setup & swapping
-- Ready to swap database backend
-- Clean controllers, pagination extracted

----
+- API endpoints for data ingestion and querying, with pagination

 ## 🗂 Postman Collection

 A Postman collection with all requests is included in the repo as `postman_collection.json` in docs folder.

-## 🐾 Quick API Demo with `curl`
+## Quick API Demo with `curl`

 You can use the following `curl` commands to manually create and retrieve data, verifying the main functionality without relying on seed data.